QuocAnhVu/LoL-Champion-Recommender/README.md

 Go to [www.quocanhvu.com](http://www.quocanhvu.com)

 # How do I train the recommender myself?
 0) Install the dependencies listed in `package_dependencies.txt`.
-Those dependencies are for Ubuntu 14.04+
+Those dependencies were tested for Ubuntu 14.04+.
+After installing postgresql, you will need configure postgres by creating a daemon role and editing your pga_hba.conf to allow password authentication.

 1) Create a virtualenv directory called `env/`.
 I included system-wide packages so that the scipy stack would not have to be recompiled for the virtual environment.
-After installing postgresql, you will need configure postgres by creating a daemon role and editing your pga_hba.conf to allow password authentication.

 Ex: `$ virtualenv --system-site-packages env`